Get the best tips and tricks for how to paint a room from an experienced DIYer and designer who has painted every single room in her home.

 Cutting In

 My first step when painting a wall is to do the cutting in around the perimeter with a brush first.
 You should use a 3” angled brush for this.
-Try to keep your brush sufficiently saturated with paint without dripping.
+Try to keep your brush sufficiently saturated with paint without allowing paint drips.
 Dip the bristles in a couple of inches and then tap off the excess paint.
 Try to put on a fairly thick coat working in sections of a couple of feet at a time.
 Once the perimeter of one wall is cut in, you can begin to use your roller on that wall.

 Where two walls you are intending to paint meet, you can brush the edge of each wall and in the corner itself.
 This will help you carry your wet edge after the next step.